jhsu802701/howto_rails_profile_pic/03-upload.md

 git pull
 sh heroku.sh
 ```
 * Congratulations!
-Your users now can have profile pictures.
+Your users now can upload and edit their profile pictures.